 #!/bin/sh # printer_off - Turn printer off if queue is empty.
 If not, try again # in 5 minutes. if lpq -P "$1" | grep -q 'no entries'; then ssh accesspoint.koldfront.dk crelay 1 OFF else echo "$*" | at now + 5 minues fi

-What I like about this hook solution is that the printer is turned off when a job is created, and there is no polling/busy looping to detect jobs appearing in the print queue.
+What I like about this hook solution is that the printer is turned on when a job is created, and there is no polling/busy looping to detect jobs appearing in the print queue.

 Recently an article on this subject caught my eye: "Home Assistant Printer Power Management".
 It might be interesting to contrast the two solutions.